MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 az login --service-principal -u a487e0c1-82af-47d9-9a0b-af184eb87646d --password {password} --tenant {tenant}
 ```

-Run this command from a new CLI prompt.
-After a successful sign-on you will see output like this:
+You will see this output after a successful sign-on:

 ```json
 [